 Project Coordinators: M Rudd & RS Houlston

 We have classified and catalogued the predicted impact on protein function of non-synonymous single nucleotide polymorphisms (nsSNPs) in genes relevant to the biology of cancer using in silico computational tools.
 The data is supplementary to that published in: Matthew F. Rudd, Richard D. Williams, Emily L. Webb, Steffen Schmidt, Gabrielle S. Sellick, Richard S. Houlston.
-The PICS (Predicted Impact of Coding SNPs) database.
-Cancer Epidemiology, Biomarkers and Prevention (in press).
+The Predicted Impact of Coding Single Nucleotide Polymorphisms Database.
+Published in: Cancer Epidemiology, Biomarkers and Prevention, 2005.

 Supplementary Table 1 details 9,537 validated bi-allelic nsSNPs retrieved from NCBI dbSNP Build 123 located within one of 21,506 annotated genes.
 The data is available in Excel (.xls) and plain text (.txt) formats.